isaias-b/arduino-examples/README.md

-Series of arduino examples that emerged during my spare time project
+Series of arduino examples that emerged during my spare time project.
+I would be very glad if someone knows the answer to the following questions.

+# Questions

+Why does [this setup](#after-bugfixing) require to skip 3 bytes during each SPI transaction?

 # SPI